Introduction:

 While crossing into Transnistria is generally not problematic, a few common issues may arise.
 Here’s how to avoid them:

-Losing your migration card can result in delays or even prevent you from leaving Transnistria until it’s replaced.
+- Losing your migration card can result in delays or even prevent you from leaving Transnistria until it’s replaced.
 If this happens, you’ll need to visit the local immigration office to apply for a replacement, which may take time.
+Always keep it in a safe but accessible place, separate from your passport.

-Be aware of the duration you’re allowed to stay in Transnistria.
+- Be aware of the duration you’re allowed to stay in Transnistria.
 Overstaying your permitted time can result in fines, deportation, or even a ban from returning.
+Keep track of your entry and exit dates.
+If you’re unsure, check with local authorities for the latest updates on visa regulations and stay limits.

-Transnistrian authorities can be strict, and misunderstandings can happen, especially if language barriers arise.
+- Transnistrian authorities can be strict, and misunderstandings can happen, especially if language barriers arise.
 If you’re unsure about an instruction or request from an official, asking politely for clarification is better than making assumptions.
+Be respectful, follow instructions carefully, and always ask questions if you’re unclear about anything.

 Always check the official government websites or trusted travel advisories for up-to-date information on regulations before your trip.
 This ensures you have the most accurate details to avoid any pitfalls.